Pushing the Limits of Block Rotations in Post-Training Quantization: Experimental Results

-\paragraph{Baseline Details.} We compare \OurMethod~against MR-GPTQ~\cite{egiazarian2025bridging} and BRQ~\cite{shao2025block}, which are both recent methods that apply block rotations and perform rounding using GPTQ.
-To ensure a controlled comparison, we evaluate MR-GPTQ and BRQ using the same quantization graph architecture illustrated in Figure~\ref{fig:mixquant_architecture}, merging rotations into linear layers when possible.
+\paragraph{Baseline Details.} We compare \OurAlgo~against MR-GPTQ~\cite{egiazarian2026bridging} and BRQ~\cite{shao2025block}, which are both recent methods that apply block rotations and perform rounding using GPTQ.
+To ensure a controlled comparison, we evaluate MR-GPTQ and BRQ using the same quantization graph architecture illustrated in Figure~\ref{fig:perq_architecture}, merging rotations into linear layers when possible.
 MR-GPTQ and BRQ are therefore equivalent within our experiment design: both correspond to applying merged block rotations at \( R_1 \) and \( R_2 \), and online block rotations at \( \Tilde{R}_3 \) with an identity permutation \( P_3 = I_d \), followed by GPTQ rounding.
-We study the unfused, fully online rotation architecture originally proposed in~\cite{egiazarian2025bridging} separately in an ablation (Appendix~\ref{appendix:ablations}).
+We study the unfused, fully online rotation architecture originally proposed by~\citealt{egiazarian2026bridging} separately in an ablation (Appendix~\ref{appendix:ablations}, Figure~\ref{fig:layerwise_architecture}, Table~\ref{tbl:ablation_fusion}).
 In addition to MR-GPTQ/BRQ, we introduce two variants that isolate the effect of the rounding stage: MR-RTN and MR-Qronos, which replace GPTQ with RTN and Qronos, respectively, while applying the same block rotations. {We also evaluate BRQ-Spin, which learns block rotations at \(R_1, R_2 \in \mathbb{R}^{b \times b}\) via Cayley optimization {before rounding with GPTQ}.} We provide additional implementation details in Appendix~\ref{appendix:details}.

-\paragraph{Evaluation of Block Size.} We first evaluate the extent to which our theoretical analysis is predictive by measuring the impact of block size on model quality within the Llama3 model family.
-Table~\ref{tbl:block_size_vs_perplexity} reports WikiText2 perplexity comparing block rotations with and without permutations when quantizing weights and activations to 4-bit integers (INT4).
-We use Qronos as our rounding algorithm here, and report additional results with RTN and GPTQ in Table~\ref{tbl:ablation_composition}.
+\paragraph{Evaluation of Block Size.} Table~\ref{tbl:block_size_vs_perplexity} reports WikiText2 perplexity comparing block rotations with and without permutations when quantizing weights and activations to INT4.
+We use Qronos as our rounding algorithm here, and report additional results with RTN in Appendix~\ref{appendix:ablations} (Table~\ref{tbl:block_size_vs_perplexity_rtn}).